 - Add in the ability to switch between the tanh activation function and the sigmoid activation function.
 Add two methods setTanhActivation and setSigmoidActivation to switch between them.
-Do a small experiment to show how their performance differs.
-Note: since the sigmoid ranges from 0 to 1, you'll need to change the negative label to 0 on the Titanic dataset. - Add momentum to the network.
+Do a small experiment to show how their performance differs. - Add momentum to the network.
 Add a method called setMomentum that sets the momentum value.
 Do a small experiment to show how momentum affects the performance. - Some other NN feature we talked about in class.
 If you do these either 1) make sure that your network still meets the specifications above or 2) create a separate copy with your additions.
 Do a small experiment to highlight the effect of your addition.

-When You're Done
+7 When You're Done

 Make sure that your code compiles, that your files are named as specified and that you have followed the specifications exactly (i.e. method names, number of parameters, etc.).
 Create a directory with your last name, followed by the assignment number, for example, for this assignment mine would be kauchak8.
 If you worked with a partner, put both last names.

 Inside this directory, create a code directory and copy all of your code into this directory, maintaining the package structure.

 Finally, also include your writeup file.

-zip this folder and submit that file.
+tar then gzip this folder and submit that file on the submission page on the course web page.